PaulieScanlon/example-headsup/README.md

 ### AI Agents

-- **Famous Person Agent**: Generates random famous people for the game
+- **Famous Person Agent**: Generates random famous people for the game with **persistent memory** to avoid repeating the same people across games
 - **Game Agent**: Answers yes/no questions about the famous person
 - **Guess Verifier Agent**: Verifies player guesses with intelligent name matching